akisonlyforu/design-patterns/src/creational/builder/Readme.md

 - **Product** - The complex object being built
 - **Builder** - Interface or class that defines construction steps
 - **Concrete Builder** - Implements the building steps and returns the product
-- **Director** - Optional class that orchestrates the building process
+- **Director** - Optional class that orchestrates the building process and defines the order in which construction steps should be called so that specific configurations of products can be reused

 The pattern relies on encapsulation and method chaining.
 The builder accumulates parameters and constructs the final object when requested.